 When the new Town Clerk commenced their position in May 2016, it soon became clear to them that the staff were becoming increasingly frustrated with the ageing IT infrastructure and that both the software platform and existing hardware were dramatically affecting efficiency.
 As a Town Council they were required by law to adhere to certain administrative deadlines in order for the Council to conduct its business legally and a couple of critical failures meant staff had to resort to taking work home with them and utilising their own PC’s in order to adhere to those deadlines.

-It was at this point that the Town Clerk contacted soVision IT, in their capacity as an experienced local IT provider, and asked them to recommend an alternative solution that addressed all the Council’s needs – including working to a modest budget whilst providing reliable hardware and software (including cloud backup) for the various members of staff.
+It was at this point that the Town Clerk contacted soVision IT, in their capacity as an experienced local Bristol IT support provider, and asked them to recommend an alternative solution that addressed all the Council’s needs – including working to a modest budget whilst providing reliable hardware and software (including cloud backup) for the various members of staff.

 “Keynsham Town Council contacted soVision IT to review the existing IT Infrastructure and recommend a new solution to meet changing needs including future integrative telephony and website provision for the Town Council.
 Following a comprehensive audit, soVision IT’s highly qualified professional services team recommended a full replacement infrastructure with minimal client impact, meeting both budget and timescales required.
 The proposal also provided the means to integrate future requirements such as telephony and website provision at a later date when Town Council finances permitted”, stated Alex Wellings, Operations Director at soVision IT.